Hypopitys monotropa (Pinesap)

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk, taken at Savanna Portage State Park
+Photos by Peter M. Dziuk taken at Savanna Portage State Park

 Have you seen this plant in Minnesota, or have any other comments about it?